 Is there a time when you felt your job made a real impact on someone’s life?

 On one occasion, I was dispatched to a suspicious vehicle near the train tracks.
 The caller stated they saw a woman walking up and down the train tracks.
 When I arrived, the young lady was inside the vehicle and seemed very distraught.
 After speaking to her, I learned she was having a bad time with her home life.
 I told her I was here to help her and could get her specialized assistance.
 Before leaving, she gave me a hug and thanked me for showing up.

 This career has endless opportunities.
-You can be a school resource officer, detective, task force officer, traffic officer or a community officer.
+You can be a school resource officer, detective or criminal investigator, task force officer, traffic officer or a community officer.
 This career is never boring, and there’s always something to do.

 Can you describe one particular moment or day on the job that gave you real satisfaction?